How do I apply for financial aid?

-Some private colleges have an additional application they may ask you to fill out in order to administer their own form of need-based aid.
+Some private colleges have an additional application they may ask you to fill out to administer their form of need-based aid.
 This is known as the College Scholarship Service Profile (or CSS Profile).
-When applying to a school check to see if they are one of the schools that requires the CSS Profile.
+When applying to a school check to see if they are one of the schools that require the CSS Profile.

-Will I quality for financial aid for college?
+Will I qualify for financial aid for college?
 What are the requirements?

 Financial aid for college is available to almost anyone regardless of age.
-In order to take advantage of federal financial aid a student must:
+To take advantage of federal financial aid a student must:

 - Be a U.S. citizen.
 If not a citizen you must meet some other eligibility requirements.
 Get more details here.

 - Have a valid Social Security Number.
 (Some students may be exempt from this).